A system of comprehensive care gets a young father back to his family after a stroke

 “I was in no pain at all, but I couldn’t move,” Jackson says.
 “My wife asked if I was OK, and I couldn’t answer.”

-Jackson’s wife, Tracey, and her mother managed to get him out of the house and on the way to Shady Grove Adventist Hospital.
+Jackson’s wife, Tracey, and her mother managed to get him out of the house and on the way to Adventist HealthCare Shady Grove Medical Center.
 Jackson recalls the trip to the hospital as somewhat of a blur.

-“Often, people do not feel pain when they have a stroke; however, it is important to recognize the signs and symptoms of a stroke, such as sudden inability to speak or slurred speech, sudden facial droop or sudden inability to move a limb,” says Jesse Irwin, M.D., an emergency department physician at Shady Grove Adventist Hospital who cared for Jackson when he arrived.
+“Often, people do not feel pain when they have a stroke; however, it is important to recognize the signs and symptoms of a stroke, such as sudden inability to speak or slurred speech, sudden facial droop or sudden inability to move a limb,” says Jesse Irwin, M.D., an emergency department physician at Adventist HealthCare Shady Grove Medical Center who cared for Jackson when he arrived.
 “Time is brain, and people should immediately call 9-1-1 if they think they or a family member is having a stroke.”

 At the Hospital